-Moissanite Raw Crystal, Gem Grade Silicon Carbide Crystals (D-E-F color), price per gram
+Moissanite Raw Crystal, High Quality Gem Grade Silicon Carbide Crystals (D-E-F color), price per gram

 High quality colorless Moissanite raw crystals (D-E-F color) from MSE Supplies are grown using advanced technologies.
 Gem grade Moissanite silicon carbide crystals are available in different sizes ranging from tens of grams to kilograms.
 Contact us today to order your raw Moissanite crystals.